-To the knowledge of the directors and officers of the Company, the only persons or companies that beneficially owned, directly or indirectly, or exercised control or direction over, securities carrying more than 10% of the voting rights attached to any class of voting securities of the Company as at May 26, 2020, are:
+To the knowledge of the directors and officers of the Company, the only persons or companies that beneficially owned, directly or indirectly, or exercised control or direction over, securities carrying more than 10% of the voting rights attached to any class of voting securities of the Company as at April 27, 2023, are:

-Name of Shareholder Type of Ownership Number of Shares Controlled Percentage of Issued Shares (4) Lewis Black (1) Direct and Indirect 35,812,164 19.51% Global Tungsten & Powders Corp.
-(2) Direct 27,562,500 15.02% Deutsche Rohstoff AG (3) Direct 23,227,624 12.66%
+Name of Shareholder Type of Ownership Number of Shares Controlled Percentage of Issued Shares (4) Lewis Black (1) Direct and Indirect 24,583,559 10.78% Global Tungsten & Powders Corp.
+(2) Direct 38,149,556 16.73% Deutsche Rohstoff AG (3) Direct 30,886,426 13.54%

-- (1) Lewis Black is the registered holder of 21,918,244 Shares.
+(1) Lewis Black is the registered holder of 10,689,639 Shares.
 In addition, Lewis Black, together with Daniel D'Amato, have direction and control over shareholdings of Almonty Partners LLC, which is a privately held investment company specializing in tungsten mining investments.
-Almonty Partners LLC is the registered holder of 13,893,920 Shares. - (2) Global Tungsten & Powders Corp. develops, manufactures and markets refractory metal powders and specialty products such as semifinished parts for the aerospace and defense industry. - (3) Deutsche Rohstoff AG is a public company listed on the Frankfurt Stock Exchange which identifies, develops and divests attractive resource projects in North America, Australia and Europe.
-Thomas Gutschlag, a director of the Company, is the Chief Executive Officer of Deutsche Rohstoff AG. - (4) Based on 183,464,470 Shares outstanding as at the date hereof.
+Almonty Partners LLC is the registered holder of 13,893,920 Shares.

+(2) Global Tungsten & Powders Corp. develops, manufactures and markets refractory metal powders and specialty products such as semifinished parts for the aerospace and defense industry.

+(3) Deutsche Rohstoff AG is a public company listed on the Frankfurt Stock Exchange which identifies, develops and divests attractive resource projects in North America, Australia and Europe.
+Thomas Gutschlag, a director of the Company, is the former Chief Executive Officer of Deutsche Rohstoff AG.

+(4) Based on 228,032,458 Shares outstanding as at the date hereof.